databio/bedboss/README.md

 ## Additional bedboss components:
 ### Indexing
 bedboss can automatically create vector embeddings for BED files using geniml.
-And later this embeddings can be automatically inserted into the qdrant database.
+And later these embeddings can be automatically inserted into the qdrant database.

 ### Uploading to s3
-bedboss can automatically upload files to s3 bucket.
+bedboss can automatically upload files to an s3 bucket.
 This can be done using `--upload-to-s3` flag.

 ---